 Keeping our students safe

 More than one million school students travel to and from school each day in NSW.
 We develop ideas and practical solutions to help keep them safe around schools, as they travel to school and home again.

-Back to school safety tips for parents and carers explains the best ways to drop off and pick up children to reduce traffic dangers, while Keeping our kids safe around schools (PDF, 537Kb) has information for principals, parents and members of the school community.
+Back to school safety tips for parents and carers explains the best ways to drop off and pick up children to reduce traffic dangers, while Keeping our kids safe around schools (PDF, 7.7Mb) fact sheets have information for schools to share with families and the wider school community.